jonurry/CV/README.md

 - **Coffee and Beer** - I'm a home barista and enjoy a tasty dark beer.

+- **Travel** - I have visited 35 countries around the world and spent over a year travelling.

 You will mostly find me in the kitchen at parties.